michmattera/star-wars-quiz/TESTING.md

 ## **Responsive**

 The responsiveness of the website was checked and recorded.
-Website fully responsive from screen bigger than 1500 px to 280px minimum width screen.
+The website is fully responsive from a screen bigger than 1500 px to 280px minimum width screen.

 <details>
 <summary>Responsive</summary>